illya13/snakebattle/README.md

 # features
 for each point in all possible directions:
-- LIVENESS - how `safe` is to go to the point
+- LIVENESS - how far is the point from the walls
-- BARRIER - there is stone at the point
+- BARRIER - there is wall at the point
 - ENEMY - there is an enemy at the point and it is good / safe to go
 - STONE - there is a stone at the point and it is good / safe to go
 - BODY - our snake's body